Beloth/Ostston-Work/Notes/Next Session.md

   * Evidence of a camp site
   * Investigation check
     * Success - finds what might be the entrance to something that has been blocked up.
+      * small amount of water trickling through
     * Athletics or strength check to break through

 ## Temple cellar
+* Water on the ground
 * Damp and cold
 * Moss and algae growing on the walls and floor
+* Sand bags around trying to direct the water in some way
 * Several blocked up section - recent
 * Several patrols of cultists and spin devils
 ### Encounters